Jamie Delgado: Coaching career

+He has also coached Denis Shapovalov and Jack Draper.
+He is currently coaching Grigor Dimitrov.

 Early and personal life

 Jamie Delgado was born in Birmingham but moved to Spain and was brought up in Tenerife until the age of ten when he moved back to England.

 He had a promising junior career that included winning the 1989 under-12 British grass-court championships, he was the first Briton to win the 1991 under-14 Orange Bowl when he defeated Cavallaro.
 He also captured the 1994 Queen's Club junior tournament defeating Nicolás Lapentti.
 At Reed's School, he was a member of the David Lloyd Slater Squad, set up by financier Jim Slater and former pro David Lloyd.
 He turned professional in 1995 at the age of 18.
 He has a brother called Johnny Delgado who is one of the directors of Living Tennis based in Bisham, England.

 Senior career

 1995–2009

+He reached the quarterfinals of the President's Cup tournament in Kazakhstan in 2000.

 Delgado's best performance at Wimbledon was making the third-round of the men's doubles in 2006 and again in 2009.